 Belhaven College has a long tradition of academic excellence in preparing teachers.
 Originally founded as a women's college, Belhaven's first "professional degree" was in teacher education.
 Since that time, the College has produced thousands of teachers who have filled classrooms in Mississippi and many other states.
-Building on this tradition, Belhaven offers two non-traditional teacher graduate programs: the Master of Education in Elementary Education and the Master of Arts in Teaching.
+Building on this tradition, Belhaven offers two non-traditional teacher graduate programs: the master of education and the master of arts in teaching.
 Each degree is designed for a different student and meets a different need.
-The Master of Education in Elementary Education meets the needs of professional teachers who already are certified and desire a graduate specialty in elementary education.
-The Master of Arts in Teaching is designed exclusively for students who hold the bachelor's degree and wish to teach at either the elementary or secondary level but have not completed an undergraduate teacher education program.
+The master of education meets the needs of professional teachers who already are certified and desire a graduate specialty in elementary or secondary education.
+The master of arts in teaching is designed exclusively for students who hold the bachelor's degree and wish to teach at either the elementary or secondary level but have not completed an undergraduate teacher education program.

-While serving different audiences, both of these programs acknowledge the expertise, experience, and needs of adult learners.
+While serving different audiences, all degree programs acknowledge the expertise, experience, and needs of adult learners.
 Both programs also foster inquiry into the nature of learning and the effects of teaching, transfer of theory to practice, self-directed learning and reflection, collegial interaction with peers, commitment to innovation and change, and the development of leadership skills and professional efficacy.

 Belhaven offers a challenging educational experience for practicing and aspiring teachers who desire to enhance their knowledge and skills.
-Our faculty and staff are committed to preparing professional educators who will provide distinctive Christian leadership and service in the classroom, the school, and the community.
+Our faculty and staff are committed to preparing professional educators who can provide distinctive Christian leadership and service in the classroom, the school, and the community.